Xilinx/RFSoC2x2-PYNQ/docs/getting_started.md

 1. Connect pins 1 & 2 on jumper JP1/JTAG to configure the board to boot from SD Card.
 2. Connect the Micro USB cable from your computer to the USB 3.0 Composite port of your board.
 3. Insert the Micro SD card (pre-loaded with the RFSoC 2x2 PYNQ image), and plug in the power cable.
-4. Slide power switch up to turn on the board.
+4. Slide power switch down to turn on the board.

 ### PYNQ Boot sequence